Is your Mac not booting up after the latest macOS update? Or seeing a white, gray, or other Mac screen of death? If so, don’t panic! You’re not alone.

 The majority of these problems are usually related to third-party software running on your MacBook.
 If your MacBook or other Mac does not start up at all after macOS High Sierra/Sierra update and hangs on a gray screen with an Apple Logo, here are some steps to consider:

-- 1 How Do You Fix a Mac That Won’t Turn On or Start Up?
+- 2 How Do You Fix a Mac That Won’t Turn Start-Up and Boot?

 - Mac Stuck on White Screen?